This article provides an overview of simple scheduling and its options. It also explains how to create a task plan and the tasks within it.

 • If timesheet approvers are specified in the workflow, the timesheet must be approved.
 Otherwise, it must be submitted.
 Learn more

-2. If Actual Hours is greater than or equal to the Planned Hours, an additional 0.02 hours will be added to both Planned and Remaining Hours and the % Work Complete will also be less than 100%:
+2. If the Actual Hours is greater than or equal to the Planned Hours, an additional 0.02 hours will be added to both Planned and Remaining Hours and the % Work Complete will also be less than 100%:

 • If it turns out that you spend more time working on a specific task than was initially planned for it (i.e., if its Actual Hours exceed its original Planned Hours), then an additional 0.02 hours will be added to both its Planned and Remaining hours.